 The Mandelbrot Set

-The Mandelbrot Set is an extremely complex object that shows new structure at all magnifications.
+The Mandelbrot Set is an extremely complex object that shows a new structure at all magnifications.
 It is the set of complex numbers c for which the iteration indicated nearby remains bounded.
 Click on the equation to see a page that has lots of pictures and that offers and documents a Java applet you can use to explore the Mandelbrot set yourself.

 z0=c, zn+1=zn2+c